-Most of the recordings for sale at Telltale will be released free via Spoken Alexandria and elsewhere within five years of release at Telltale, thus continually building and funding a free audiobook library.
-There’s also the occasional modern work which isn’t part of this eventually-free program, and then quite a few works that began free and will remain so.
-Hopefully they’re all labeled clearly enough to minimize confusion.
+Most of the recordings for sale at Telltale were released free via Spoken Alexandria and elsewhere within five years of release at Telltale, thus continually building and funding a free audiobook library.
+There was also the occasional modern work which wasn’t part of this eventually-free program, and also quite a few works that began free and remained so.

 Third parties are encouraged to redistribute Spoken Alexandria recordings under the terms of their specific Creative Commons Licenses.
 For the specific license/deed for a work, click on this little guy when you see him

-or view the text file included in the zipped download with the audio file.
+or view the text file included in the zipped download with each audio file.

 The Spoken Alexandria Project and Telltale Weekly, projects of Alex Wilson Studios LLC, depend upon and perpetuate five great ideas: